dee077/Online_Judge/README.md

 - **Secure Code Execution:** Code submissions are executed within secure Docker Containers, ensuring a protected environment for code execution.
 This implementation prioritizes security and prevents unauthorized access or interference.

 - **Efficient Deployment on AWS EC2:** Deployed on AWS EC2 for reliability and scalability.
-The project utilizes Gunicorn as the HTTP server and Nginx as a reverse proxy, enhancing performance and accessibility for users.
+The project utilizes Gunicorn as the HTTP server and Apache2 as a reverse proxy, enhancing performance and accessibility for users on my custom domain.

 visit here: https://deepanshu-sahu-projects.live/